gardener/gardener/docs/proposals/26-workload-identity.md

 `shoot.spec.extensions.workloadIdentity`.
 For each such extension, it will create a `WorkloadIdentityBinding.extensions.gardener.cloud` resource in the control plane namespace named with the type of the extension.
-The name of the store might follow some established convention, but gardenlet have the freedom to generate a name, the requirement is the name to be stable across reconciliations.
+The name of the store might follow some established convention, but gardenlet has the freedom to generate a name.
+The only requirement is that the name remains stable across reconciliations.
 Extension controllers can request read access for the `WorkloadIdentityBinding` and read the name of the store themselves.